ProxioDev/ValioBungee/README.md

 The main project of RedisBungee is no longer maintained, so we have forked the plugin.

+*if you are here for transfering players to another proxy when the first proxy crashs or whatever this plugin wont do it, tell mojang to implmeant transfer packet*

 RedisBungee uses [Redis](https://redis.io) to Synchronize data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) proxies

 ## Supported Redis versions